Happy Halloween from ANU Library

 - Talking it Through: responses to Sorcery and Witchcraft Beliefs and Practices in Melanesia (ANU Press)

-Watch this spooky time-lapse video of one of our very talented ANU Library staff members Vanessa carving Frankenstein’s monster into a Halloween pumpkin.
+One of our very talented ANU Library staff members, Vanessa, has artfully carved Frankenstein’s monster into a Halloween pumpkin.
 This is on display as part of our Frankenstein exhibition at Chifley Library, celebrating the 200th anniversary of Mary Shelley’s ground-breaking novel.